DomizianoScarcelli/spotify-recommender/slides.md

     -   66 songs per playlist
     -   38 unique artists per playlist

-From here, build a distributed recommender system that given a playlist, it recommend new relevant songs that continuate it.
+From here, build a distributed recommender system that given a playlist, it recommends new relevant songs that continuate it.

 </v-clicks>